From the top of the tower, a bird eye’s view of the entire city below is unfolding in all its splendor.

-In the 16th century, the tower was renamed Torre del Moro, after Raffaele Gualterio, known as Il Moro, who also gave his name to Palazzo Gualterio and to the entire district.
+The tower, owned by the pope until the second half of the 15th century, had its name changed to Torre del Moro after Raffaele Gualterio, known as Il Moro, who also gave his name to Palazzo Gualterio, located nearby.

-In 1865, a water tank was placed in the Torre del Moro, at the height of 18 meters.
-One year later, in 1866, the mechanical clock and the two bells were added to the tower.
-One of the bells came from Torre di Sant’Andrea and the other from Palazzo del Popolo.
+In 1865, a water tank was placed in the tower, at the height of 18 meters.
+A few years later, a mechanical clock and two bells were added to the tower.
+One of the bells was taken from the dodecagonal tower of the Church of Sant’Andrea and the other from Palazzo del Popolo.

 HOW TO GET THERE

-The closest bus station is Piazza Duomo, right in front of the Cathedral of Orvieto, about 300 meters away from the tower or about 4 minutes on foot.
-To get to the tower, you must walk on Via del Duomo over its entire length.
+The closest bus stop is located in Piazza Duomo, right in front of the Cathedral of Orvieto, about 300 meters away.
+To reach the tower from the bus stop, you must walk the entire length of Via del Duomo.

-To get up to the top of the tower, you can take an elevator to the second floor, and climb a lot of steps until you reach the spectacular terrace, from which you can enjoy a beautiful panorama of the city.
+To get up to the top of the tower, you can take an elevator to the second floor, and then climb many steps until you reach the spectacular terrace, from which you can enjoy a beautiful panorama of the city.